FREQUENTLY ASKED QUESTIONS

 How do I store the dough?

-Do you provide the Cookie Delivery service outside of the Vancouver BC downtown core?
+Do you provide the Cookie Delivery service outside of Metro Vancouver BC?

 What does "trans fat free" mean?